What to wear in Vietnam - Clothing Tips

 Winter is usually in December to February of next year.
 This season is cold and dry.
 You should bring warm clothes because the temperature can drop below 10°c.

 Winter is usually in December to February of next year, this season is cold and dry, so when you go out you should bring warm clothes because the temperature can drop below 10°c.

 What to wear in central Vietnam?

-Central Vietnam is hot and sunny all year round so when traveling you should bring drinking water and wet paper in bags, Central is one of the areas with many beautiful natural beaches in Vietnam, you must definitely prepare a bathing suit to experience the beautiful beaches here.
+Central Vietnam is hot and sunny all year round so when traveling you should bring drinking water and wet paper in bags.
+Central is one of the areas with many beautiful natural beaches in Vietnam.
+You must definitely prepare a bathing suit to enjoy the beautiful beaches here.

 What to wear in southern Vietnam?

-Southern Vietnam includes the Central Highlands and the South, typically with two seasons: dry and rainy seasons (rainy season from May to November, dry season from December to March next year).
+Southern Vietnam includes the Central Highlands and the South, has two seasons: dry and rainy seasons (rainy season from May to November, dry season from December to March next year).
 All year round, the temperature of this region is high, about 30°c.

-When traveling in the South, you only need to note that in the rainy season, you should bring a raincoat, or umbrella in the bag to avoid the sudden rain.
-Here, though there are many rains but not prolonged, and the weather has beautiful sunny days, the average temperature does not go down like the North.
+When traveling in the South in rainy season, you should bring a raincoat or umbrella in the bag to avoid the sudden rain.
+Here, there are many rains but not prolonged and the weather has beautiful sunny days.
+The average temperature does not go down like the North.

 Travel accessories that you will need during your trip

 In addition to the suggestions on what to wear in Vietnam, do not forget to bring some accessories to make your trip more perfect.